urbit/docs/docs/walkthroughs/filesystem.md

 Like `+ls`, but the result is a list of full paths.
 Useful as Urbit equivalent of the Unix wildcard `*`.

-## A quick overview of `%clay`

-`%clay` is a typed, global revision-control system.
-Or in other words, a typed, global referentially transparent namespace.
-It's difficult to understate how awesome this is.

-(Actually, in Layer 4 and 5 code, you can use the Hoon `.^` rune to literally *dereference* this namespace.
-And in Layer 5, a generator will even *block* until the resource is available.)

-(Another awesome global immutable namespace is IPFS.
-But IPFS is distributed, whereas `%clay` is just decentralized.
-IPFS stores resources around the network in a DHT, like Freenet or Bittorrent; `%clay` stores resources on the publisher's server, like HTTP or git.)

 ### Path format